 - ⅔ cup vermicelli (see notes)

 - ½ pint heavy whipping cream

-- Heat the cooking oil and saute the pods along with the vermicelli.
+- Heat the cooking oil and saute the cardamom for a minute to release the aroma.

-- Once the vermicelli is roasted well add the milk, cream and sugar and stir to mix.
+- Once the vermicelli is a nice caramel color, add the milk, cream, and sugar and stir to mix (see notes).

-- Bring the mixture to a boil and then reduce the heat to medium and let it simmer and thicken.
+- Bring the mixture to a boil and then reduce the heat to medium and let the kheer simmer and thicken.

 - Stir occasionally and adjust the heat as necessary.

-- Once the spoon comes out coated with the liquid your sweet is ready.
+- Once the spoon comes out coated with the mixture the sheer khurma is ready.

-- Once the kheer is at room temperature chill it in the fridge.
+- Wait till the kheer is at room temperature and then chill it in the fridge.

-- Serve it chilled and garnish it with nuts and rose petals just before serving.
+- Garnish it with chopped pistachios and rose petals before serving.

-- The Vermicelli used is not of the pasta variety that you may be familiar with.
-Pakistani Vermicelli is as thin as a strand of hair, dark brown and brittle until cooked.
-It can be found in South Asian specialty stores or on www.amazon.com .
+- The Vermicelli - The vermicelli used in this recipe is not of the pasta variety you may be familiar with.
+Pakistani Vermicelli is as thin as a strand of hair, dark brown, and brittle until cooked.
+It can be found in South Asian specialty stores or on www.amazon.com.

-- The only tricky part in this entire process is roasting the vermicelli.
-It must be roasted till it's an even brown.
-To insure this the oil must be heated well and the vermicelli must be turned constantly.
-Otherwise it will burn in spots and the Kheer will have a burnt and smoky taste.
+- Roasting The Vermicelli - The only tricky part in this entire process is roasting the vermicelli.
+It must be roasted till it's even brown.
+The oil must be heated well and the vermicelli must be turned constantly to ensure this.
+Otherwise, it will burn in spots and the Kheer will have a burnt and smoky taste.

-- Similarly, over thickening the kheer means it ends up tasting gloopy after it has chilled.
-The trick is to turn the stove off as soon as the spoon gets coated.
-Remember that the liquid is so hot that it will keep cooking a good 20 minutes or so after the stove has been turned off.
+- The Consistency - The kheer thickens more as it cools down.
+The trick is to turn the stove off as soon as the spoon is coated with the mixture.
 As it cools down it will thicken considerably and the end result will be perfect.